CPScript/CPScript/README.md

  * Computers = cool 😎 👍
  * I specialize with: Networking, Hacking, Machine learning, and being a professional dumbass :P
  * I also enjoy making simple automation tools, mostly every repo I make here is one.

+Quote:
+ * Biting your tongue can show that even with many years of experience one can still mess up every once and a while.

 <div align="center">
   <img src="divider2.png" alt="divider"/>
 </div>